Gerak Khas (Malaysian Army unit): Basic Commando Course (12 weeks)

-The Malaysian Army conducts the Kursus Asas Komando (Basic Commando Course) three times a year at the Special Warfare Training Centre, located in Camp Sungai Udang, Malacca.
-This intensive 12-week course is divided into five phases and serves as the gateway to joining Gerak Khas and other special forces.
+The course is divided into five distinct phases.
+While primarily for the MAF, it is also attended by members of the Johor Military Forces and personnel from partner nations, including Brunei, the Maldives, and Sri Lanka.
 (Note: Held three times a year—more frequently than commando schools in other branches, which conduct courses twice annually—the Basic Commando Course at the Malaysian Army Special Warfare Training Centre is also open to Special Forces candidates from other military branches.
 However, upon graduation, these commandos return to their respective branches to serve in their own Special Forces units.)